kixxauth/enginemill/docs/current/making_http_requests.md

 Making HTTP Requests
 ====================
+See the [REQ reference docs](./reference/http.md) for more detailed info.

 You might find Enginemill's approach to making HTTP requests a little different compared to what you've been accustomed to when using Node.js or Ajax.Enginemill makes use of Promises instead of nested callback functions to handle